 Runny poop accompanied by fever and vomiting is a telltale sign of a bacterial infection.
 Please consult with your vet who will most likely prescribe antibiotics that can help with the bacterial infection.

 Viruses like canine coronavirus, distemper, and parvovirus are often accompanied by diarrhea.
 Antibiotics can cure bacterial infections, but viruses have no cure.
-Vaccination can strengthen the immune system enough to fight these nasty diseases.
+Vaccination can strengthen the immune system enough to resist these nasty diseases.

 Unfortunately, puppies can contract viruses before their vaccination is complete, so pup parents should be extra vigilant during their fur baby’s early days.